kajtekkups/problem_komiwojazera/README.md

-# problem_komiwojazera
+# traveling salesman problem

-Program pozwala rozwiązać problem komiwojazera, który polega na znalezieniu optymalnego cyklu w zadanym, pełnym grafie, który jest reprezentowany przez macierz kosztów.
+Program solves traveling salesman problem, which is finding optimal cycle in given full graph, represented by cost matrix.

-Kod powstał w ramach zajęć - Zaawansowane progrmowanie obiektowe - na kierunku Automatyka i Robotyka (EAIIB)
+Code was created during course - Zaawansowane progrmowanie obiektowe - Automatyka i Robotyka (EAIIB)

-Aby rozwiązać zadany problem, należy utworzyć macierz kosztów, gdzie przejścia zabronione są oznaczone aliasem INF i wywołać funkcję solve_tsp zwracającą wektor optymalnych rozwiązań (patrz przykład Rozwiazania.rozwiazanie_1 w tests.c).
+In order to solve particular problem, cost matrix needs to be made (forbidden transition are represented by INF alias).
+Next, solve_tsp function can be used, return value is a vector containing optimal solutions (example is presented in tests.c -  Rozwiazania.rozwiazanie_1).